 Sports Medicine & Athletic Training

-Another key mission is its academic program, which is designed to align with the athletic training education programs at certain four-year universities.
-As apart of theHealth, Physical Education and Recreation (HPER) program at NMMI, the Athletic Training Education Program (ATEP) offers several classes, allowing interested cadets to take some of their required lower division coursework at NMMI.
+The education program is designed to align with the athletic training education programs at certain four-year universities.
+As apart of theHealth, Physical Education and Recreation (HPER) program at NMMI, the Athletic Training Education Program (ATEP) offers a number of classes, allowing interested cadets to take some of their required lower division coursework at NMMI.